 We calculate our capital adequacy ratios in accordance with the Administrative Measures for the Capital of Commercial Banks (Provisional) issued by the CBIRC and other relevant regulatory requirements.
 The scope of the calculation of capital adequacy ratios includes all of our branches and financial institutions in which we invest.
 Credit risk-weighted assets are measured using the weight method.
 The measurement of on-balance sheet risk-weighted assets is determined after taking into account the carrying amount of the assets, the weight and the qualified risk mitigation instruments.
-After the off-balance sheet exposure is converted into equivalent on-balance sheet assets.
-Market risk-weighted assets are measured using the basic indicator method.
+After the off-balance sheet exposure is converted into equivalent on-balance sheet assets according to the credit conversion factors, it is measured according to the treatment of on-balance sheet assets.
+Market risk-weighted assets are measured using the standard method, and operational risk-weighted assets are measured using the basic indicator method.
 During the Reporting Period, we complied with the capital requirements stipulated by the regulatory authorities and there was no change in the measurement of capital.

-We have established a comprehensive internal capital adequacy assessment procedure, covering system and process, governance structure, identification and assessment of major risks, stress test of capital adequacy ratio, capital adequacy assessment at least once a year.
+We have established a comprehensive internal capital adequacy assessment procedure, covering system and process, governance structure, identification and assessment of major risks, stress test of capital adequacy ratio, capital planning, capital adequacy ratio management plan, monitoring and reporting.
+We conduct internal capital adequacy assessment at least once a year.
 During the Reporting Period, we continued to optimize the internal capital adequacy assessment framework, system and process and design plan, and the assessment framework system was in line with the core regulatory requirements to ensure that major risks were fully identified, measured, monitored and reported.
 The capital level was in line with the risk appetite and risk management level faced by us.
 The capital planning was in line with the operating conditions, risk trends and long-term development strategies, and was adjusted and updated in a timely manner when there were material changes in the operating conditions, risk conditions and external environment.
 During the Reporting Period, the corresponding relationship between regulatory capital items and balance sheet items remained the same.